0x10-z/python-dbuniverse-downloader/README.md

     $ cd python-dbuniverse-downloader
     $ pip install -r requirements.txt

-*If you are using Linux distribution, first you must to install these dependencies:
+*If you are using Linux distribution, first you have to install those dependencies:

     $ sudo apt-get install zlib1g-dev libxml2 libxml2-dev libxslt-dev build-essential python-dev

 ## How to use it?
-If the last chapter in [Dragon Ball Multiverse comic](http://www.dragonball-multiverse.com/es/chapters.html) is 949...
+If the last chapter in [Dragon Ball Multiverse comic](http://www.dragonball-multiverse.com/es/chapters.html) is 1364 (2017/10/15)...

-    $ python dbmultiverse.py 949
+    $ python dbmultiverse.py 1364

 Wait until the program is finished and enjoy the comic!

 ## Changelog
-## 0.1
+## 0.2

 **26th Oct 2014**

 * First release

+** 15th Oct 2017

+* Python3 support

+** Future improvements

+* Remove cssselect in order to use xpath